 Whereas this photo has… penguins?
 Srsly?

 How did Donald Hitrump come to be so badly dressed?
 The clumsily-composited clothes were a transparent anachronism, of course, but I’d seen them somewhere before.
 Where?
 It was on the tip of my memory.

 Rather than rack my brains and ruin an already-borderline evening, I went to Goo…

 [A litany of technical details follow that went over Scepticus’ head, so you’d have no chance.]

 …bingo.
 Of course.
 How on heck did I forget?

 I hope you’re happy now, Cook.
 You’ve completely destroyed the Fascination of Fascism for me, and—thanks to this post—for a whole generation of blogonauts to boot.
-I can’t even enjoy Friday-Night-Is-Holocaust-Documentary-Night on SBS TV anymore without a shudder of homo-emetic formication.
+I can’t even enjoy Friday-Night-Is-Holocaust-Documentary-Night on SBS anymore without a shudder of homo-emetic formication.

 Thanks a lot, p****g.

 Was there ever a worse human being in terrestrial history than John Cook?
 Probably, but I’m drawing a blank right now.